 All undergraduates and Master of Science candidates are required to meet certain scholastic standards as outlined below.
-In addition, students who have been reinstated to senior standing after having failed to make the required number of credits in the junior year are subject to these scholastic requirements in the senior year.
+In addition, students who have been reinstated after having failed to make the required number of credits in the junior year are subject to these scholastic requirements in the senior year.

-Each course in the Institute is assigned a number of units corresponding to Excepting that C- is considered poor.

-the total number of hours per week devoted to that subject, including classwork, laboratory, and the normal outside preparation.
-Credits are awarded on the basis of the number of units multiplied by four if the grade received is "A," three if "B," two if "C," and one if "D"; thus, a student receiving a grade of "B" in a twelve-unit course receives 36 credits for his course.†
+Each course in the Institute is assigned a number of units corresponding to the total number of hours per week devoted to that subject, including classwork, laboratory, and the normal outside preparation.
+Credits are awarded on the basis of the number of units multiplied by four if the grade received is "A," three if "B," two if "C," and one if "D"; thus, a student receiving a grade of "B" in a twelve-unit course receives 36 credits for his course.
+For the assignment of credits to undergraduate grades with plus or minus designations, see the following table.